-Mr. Snyman joined Doha Bank in 2015 as Chief Representative, South Africa Representative Office, and rose through the positions to Acting Chief International Banking Officer.
-He has banking experience of more than 22 years.
+Mr. Samir Gupta joined Doha Bank in 2022 as Chief International Banking Officer.
+He has banking experience of more than 30 years.

-Mr. Snyman holds a Bachelor's Degree in Mathematics.
+Mr. Samir holds a Master's degree in Finance.

-Acting Chief Risk Officer: Taher Alagha
+Acting Chief Risk Officer Taher Alagha

 Mr. Alagha joined Doha Bank in 2019 as Department Head of Credit Control & Risk Infrastructure.
-He has experience of more than 24 years in banking as he worked in several financial and banking institutions before joining the bank.
-He was appointed as the Acting Chief Risk Officer during December of 2021, succeeding the previous Chief Risk Officer, Mr. Abhik Goswami, who resigned from the bank during that month.
+He has experience of more than 25 years in banking as he worked in several financial and banking institutions before joining the bank.
+He was appointed as the Acting Chief Risk Officer in December 2021.

-Mr. Taher holds an MBA.
+Mr. Taher holds MBA.